tower120/rc_event_queue/Readme.md

 assert!(reader.iter().sum() == 1100);
 ```
-This means that any queue-cut operations does not free memory immediately.
+Where "soft" - means that any queue-cut operations does not free memory immediately.
 Readers should be touched for this first.

 ### Emergency cut

 If any of the readers did not read for a long time - it can retain queue from cleanup.
 This means that queue capacity will grow.
 On long run systems, you may want to periodically check `total_capacity`,
-and if its grow too much - you may want to force-cut/clear it.
+and if it grows too much - you may want to force-cut/clear it.

 ```rust
 if event.total_capacity() > 100000{